KyleMardell/vinventory/README.md

 First time visitors to the app are expected to be potential customers/clients of the VinVentory app.
 With this in mind, first time visitor goals are to provide a look at our solution to an existing problem, through a centralized vehicle stock, sales and delivery management system.
 First time visitors should be impressed by the usability and features of the VinVentory app, to help better manage vehicle stock and sales data.

 ### Returning visitor goals
 Returning visitors to the app will usually be businesses with the VinVentory system deployed.
 Therefore the returning visitor goals are to provide an easy to use and navigate vehicle management system.
-Data should be quickly accessible and easy to understand.
+Data should be quickly accessible and easy to understand, and the app should provide all the functionality a business requires.

 ### App use goals
 The goals for app usage are to provide a solution to a real-world problem through an effective online car management system.
 The app should provide an effective tool for small businesses with either a single or multiple sites, with the ability to track vehicle stock, mark cars as sold, see sales data, and request internal vehicle deliveries.
+The app should be simple to use and a helpful tool to any small used car business.

 ## Design